 - 4-H Entertains is for amateur performers only.
 Any 4-H members or groups who perform for pay are not eligible.
 Cecil & Leonard has been dropped as a 4-H Entertains category however it can be an entertains act.

-- Chicken and Turkey Char-Grill 14-18 Age Categories are required to do an oral presentation.
+- Chicken and Turkey Grilling 14-18 Age Categories are required to do an oral presentation.
 See specific category descriptions above for more information.
-The meat will be provided for state level competition for these categories provided funding is available.
+The meat will be provided for state-level competition for these categories provided funding is available.

 - Please avoid promoting any “brand” items in your presentations.
-If you use specific brands especially in your foods presentations, just cover up the name labels.
+If you use specific brands especially in your food presentations, just cover up the name labels.

 - Costumes or appropriate clothing can be worn in your presentations.
 All clothing must meet the 4-H Guidelines and must be 4-H appropriate.